DEFINING PAID, SHARED, EARNED, AND OWNED MEDIA

 You may have heard the saying, “all press is good press.”
-But not all media is created equal.
+But not all types of media are created equal.
 What makes the difference between a national headline story, and second-rate media coverage?
 Read below to learn more about the different types of media, their advantages and disadvantages, and how you can best utilize them in your public relations efforts.

 Earned Media is free coverage from an independent media organization.
-Typically, a company receives earned media coverage for something significant they do in their community — such as a charity event, community project, or major company announcement.
-Of course, poor publicity, like the announcement of an environmental accident or public scandal can also earn you media attention – just not the kind you want to aim for.
+Typically, a company receives earned media coverage for something significant they do in their community such as a charity event, community project, or major company announcement.
+Of course, poor publicity—the announcement of an environmental accident or public scandal—can also earn you media attention, just not the kind you want to aim for.

 The pros and cons of earned media: Because earned media comes from an independent party, consumers are more likely to believe it.
 If a reporter or journalist writes a positive story about you or your business, consumers feel that they can trust it.
 However, if someone writes poorly about you, consumers are much more likely to believe the bad press over your brand messaging.

 Owned Media is the content you produce and share with your audience.
 This includes your website or blog, and any white papers, books, brochures, social media accounts, and other marketing materials under your name.
 Owned media is part of your marketing mix.
 You use these materials to build a brand image, and educate your target audience about your products or services.
 Owned media can also serve as a tool for reputation repair after a crisis event.

 The pros and cons of owned media: You control all owned media, so it shares the most positive aspects of your brand image.
 You show consumers what’s most important to your brand—your mission, vision, values, and the work you do.
 Unfortunately, many consumers assume that your owned media is nothing more than subtle advertising, and so it has less weight than earned media.